Skip to main content

 2012 | Tillsonburg votes to dissolve its independent library board and join the OCL system effective January 1, 2013.

 2013 | On January 1st, Tillsonburg joins the Oxford County Library system.
-Branch operations relocate temporarily to the Tillsonburg Town Centre mall while the former Tillsonburg Public Library building on Broadway Street undergoes substantial renovation.
-The revamped building reopens later in the year as the Tillsonburg Branch of the Oxford County Library.
+Branch operations relocate temporarily to the Tillsonburg Town Centre shopping mall while the former Tillsonburg Public Library building on Broadway Street undergoes substantial renovation.
+The revamped building reopens in May as the Tillsonburg Branch of the Oxford County Library.

 2020 | In response to the COVID-19 global pandemic, the Oxford County Library temporarily closes all its branches effective March 14th.
 In coming months, and following strict guidelines implemented by provincial and federal authorities, the library’s larger branches resume service but follow reduced hours and offer curbside service only.
 Some library programs resume but run virtually.
 By fall, some branches reopen their buildings to the public but masking and social distancing restrictions remain in effect.

-2021 | Due to rising numbers of COVID infections across the region, the library begins to restrict service again in the early months of the year, reverting to curbside-only service in April.
+2021 | Due to rising numbers of COVID infections across the region, the library reverts back to curbside-only service in April.
 By July, most branches reopen their buildings to the public again, although program delivery continues to be virtual.

 2023 | In May, the Oxford County Library launches a bookmobile service called “Ox on the Run”.
-Staffed by two full-time clerks and using a former ambulance as its vehicle, the “Ox on the Run” bookmobile offers reading materials, basic circulation and tech services, and selected programming.
+Staffed by two full-time clerks and using a former ambulance as its vehicle, the “Ox on the Run” bookmobile offers reading materials, basic circulation and tech services, and programming.

 2025 | The OCL celebrates its sixtieth year of service with a vareity of projects and events.
 Among them is a promotional video titled The Oxford County at 60: Foundations and Future